 Education Property Tax

 The overall tax rate is comprised of the Municipal Tax Rate (approximately 1/3 of the tax bill) and the Education Tax Rate (approximately 2/3 of the tax bill).
 Prior to 2004, both tax rates were set at the local level, and based on budgets and the value of taxable property in town.
 With the passage of Act 68 in 2003, the calculation of the school tax rate shifted to the state, resulting in 2 tax rates.
 One is the homestead property rate, applied to property owned and occupied by a Vermont resident; the other is a non-resident rate, applied to all other property, including commercial, land and those properties not occupied by the owner as a primary residence.
 Thus, while 2 properties may have the same assessment, the tax bills may differ.
 In the Town of Hartford, the homestead tax rate has historically been less than the non-resident rate.
-For 2016, the homestead rate is higher due to the education budget passed in March at the school budget meeting, this held for 2016 and 17 as well.
+In 2015, the homestead rate was higher due to the education budget passed in March at the school budget meeting, this held for 2016 and 17 as well.
 This year the overall tax rates are within .0004 cents difference.
 Appreciably this is a level tax rate.
 The overall difference from last year to this year was an increase of $0.0123 for homestead and $0.0148 for non-residential per $100 of assessed value.

 Homestead Tax Rate

 In order to have your property classified as Homestead you must file the

 HS 122 with your state income tax returns.
 If your property transferred or there was a change in the resident status you may need to file a Homestead Certification form.
 However, this is statutorily mandated reporting for anyone who owns property in Vermont regardless if you pay taxes or not, you must file a homestead declaration as to your residency status.
 There is no extension for this process and there may be penalties imposed during the property tax billing cycle.